sds/scss-lint/lib/scss_lint/linter/README.md

 @import "bar";
 ```

-You can configure this linter to instead ensure that you *do* include the leading underscore or the filename extension by setting either option to `true`.
-Being explicit might have its place, as long as you are consisten.
+You can configure this linter to instead ensure that you *do* include the
+leading underscore or the filename extension by setting either option to
+`true`.
+Being explicit might have its place, as long as you are consistent.

-`@import` declarations that Sass compiles directly into CSS `@import` rules will be ignored.
+`@import` declarations that Sass compiles directly into CSS `@import` rules
+will be ignored.

 Configuration Option | Description
 ---------------------|---------------------------------------------------------